developerdayo/portfolio/README.md

 @include font-size(medium);
 ```

-### Future State
-In a future state, this package could be extended to automatically fetch and convert design tokens directly from design tools like Figma.
-By integrating an API or plugin, the package could pull real-time JSON design tokens from Figma, ensuring that design updates are automatically reflected in the codebase.
-This would eliminate manual updates, improve cross-team collaboration, and ensure consistency between design and development.

 ## Units - REM & PX
 ### Font size
 Make sure to use rem units for font-size only.
 For accessibility purposes, using rem units enables users who prefer to use browser settings to set the site of fonts to their preferences.
 If pixel values are used, users lose this capability.
 While users can choose to zoom in/out, we must make sure font sizes resize accordingly both via browser settings as well as zoom in/out.